hbagdi/hit.yolo42.com/content/en/docs/reference/commands.md

 example `@foo`)
 should be sufficient.

-For other situations, there are a few other commands available:
+For other features, there are a few other commands available:

+## browse

 ## version